Categorical Optimization with Bayesian Anchored Latent Trust Regions for Structural Design under High-Dimensional Uncertainty: Methodology

-The preceding modules are assembled into a sequential categorical optimization process in Algorithm~\ref{alg:cobalt}.
-The process contains one deterministic catalog-preparation stage and one uncertainty-aware Bayesian search stage.
-In the preparation stage, the physical catalog is normalized, embedded, and locked as the discrete anchor set $\mathcal{A}_{cat}$, which defines the immutable feasible tensor grid $\boldsymbol{\Omega}_D$.
-This stage is executed only once and establishes the central invariant of COBALT: every subsequently proposed design must be an admissible combination of catalog instances rather than a relaxed point in the surrounding continuum.

-At each active learning iteration, COBALT samples a data-independent random tree to determine the current additive kernel structure, fits the Additive SAAS-GP surrogate to the accumulated MC-FEA observations, and constructs the LCB acquisition over the sampled tree.
-The trust region then restricts the candidate set to $\boldsymbol{\Omega}_{TR}^{(t)} = \boldsymbol{\Omega}_D \cap \mathcal{TR}_t$, so acquisition maximization is performed only over physically valid anchored configurations.
-The selected catalog combination is evaluated by the stochastic MC-FEA oracle, appended to the dataset, and used to update both the incumbent robust optimum and the trust-region length.
-Thus, the algorithm separates deterministic catalog geometry, discrete interaction decomposition, Bayesian uncertainty quantification, and aleatoric physical evaluation into a closed-loop categorical optimization procedure.
+The preceding modules are assembled into a sequential categorical optimization process in Algorithm~\ref{alg:cobalt}, comprising one deterministic catalog-preparation stage and one uncertainty-aware Bayesian search stage.
+In the preparation stage, the nominal physical catalog is normalized, mapped, and locked as the discrete anchor set $\mathcal{A}_{\texttt{cat}}$, which defines the immutable feasible tensor grid $\Omega_D$.
+This anchoring establishes the central invariant of COBALT: every subsequent proposal must be an admissible combination of catalog instances.
+At each active learning iteration, COBALT then samples a data-independent random tree to fix the additive kernel structure.
+The Additive SAAS-GP surrogate is fitted to the accumulated MC-FEA observations, and the LCB acquisition is built on the sampled tree.
+The trust region restricts the candidate set to $\Omega_{TR}^{(t)} = \Omega_D \cap \mathcal{TR}_t$, so LCB minimization runs only over physically valid anchored configurations.
+The selected catalog combination is evaluated by the MC-FEA oracle for its noisy robust objective and feasibility margins.
+The outcome updates the incumbent feasible optimum and the trust-region length.

-Algorithm~\ref{alg:cobalt} highlights three operational safeguards that distinguish COBALT from relaxation-based categorical optimization.
-First, the anchor set $\mathcal{A}_{cat}$ and tensor grid $\boldsymbol{\Omega}_D$ remain fixed after the initial embedding, so the available instances and their adjacency relations are never changed during optimization.
+Algorithm~\ref{alg:cobalt} highlights three operational safeguards that distinguish COBALT from continuous latent-space categorical optimization.
+First, the anchor set $\mathcal{A}_{\texttt{cat}}$ and tensor grid $\Omega_D$ remain fixed after the initial mapping, so the available instances and their adjacency relations are never changed during optimization.
 Second, the decomposition graph $\mathcal{G}_t$ is resampled independently of the observed objective values, avoiding the instability of likelihood-driven structure learners under sparse and noisy MC-FEA data.
-Third, the acquisition maximizer is constrained to traverse anchored graph paths inside $\boldsymbol{\Omega}_{TR}^{(t)}$, so the recommended point $\mathbf{Z}_{next}$ is already a physically decodable design before the expensive oracle is called.
+Third, the acquisition search is constrained to traverse anchored graph paths inside $\Omega_{TR}^{(t)}$.
+As a result, the recommended point $\textbf{Z}_{\texttt{next}}$ is already a physically decodable design before the expensive oracle is called.